 |Randolph Scott as Leo, in color -- sepia tones . . .|

 The result is kitsch – a style that is both grandiose and bargain-basement, which simultaneously repels the savvy viewer due to its blatant artificiality and draws us in with its audaciously straight-faced assertion of itself.
 The temples of Kor rise from the smooth, glossy black floors of the RKO soundstage.
-At one point, Ayesha’s high priest Bilali is dressed like a miniature replica of the Chrysler Building.
+At one point, Ayesha’s high priest Bilali is seen dressed up like a miniature replica of the Chrysler Building.
 Yet in deadly seriousness the story unfolds.
-The intensity of the creators’ efforts and the mismatched design elements give the whole of the 1935 “She” a MORE dreamlike quality – that of the tattered, inconsistent, and unfinished constructs of the sleeping mind.
+The intensity of the creators’ efforts and the mismatched design elements give the whole of the 1935 She a MORE dreamlike quality – that of the tattered, inconsistent, and unfinished constructs of the sleeping mind.

 A key example of this cognitive dissonance is the sacrificial dance sequence towards the end of the film.
 Artists of the period were obsessed with primitivism.
 The art, music, and dance of non-Western cultures was explored, exploited, and assimilated – an aesthetic colonialism.